quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part62_Heuristic_Searc.md

 :p What is the primary goal of rollout algorithms?
 ??x
-The primary goal of rollout algorithms is not to find an optimal policy or fully approximate the action-value function \( q^{\pi} \).
+The primary goal of rollout algorithms is not to find an optimal policy or fully approximate the action-value function $q^{\pi}$.
 Instead, their objective is to improve a given current policy by estimating action values and selecting actions that maximize those estimates.
 The process involves simulating trajectories from the current state using different actions under a fixed policy, averaging the returns of these simulations, and then executing the action with the highest estimated value. x??

 ---

 #### Policy Improvement in Rollout Algorithms
-Background context: The policy improvement theorem states that if two policies differ only in one state \( s \), and if for some action \( a_0 \) in state \( s \), the action-value estimate is higher than under the original policy, then the new policy is at least as good as the old one.
+Background context: The policy improvement theorem states that if two policies differ only in one state $s $, and if for some action $ a_0 $ in state $ s$, the action-value estimate is higher than under the original policy, then the new policy is at least as good as the old one.
 Rollout algorithms leverage this by using Monte Carlo estimates to guide their decision-making process.

 :p How does the policy improvement theorem apply to rollout algorithms?
 ??x
-The policy improvement theorem applies to rollout algorithms in that if a new action \( a_0 \) in state \( s \) has a higher estimated value than under the current policy \( \pi \), then the new policy (which selects \( a_0 \)) is at least as good as or better than the original policy.
+The policy improvement theorem applies to rollout algorithms in that if a new action $a_0 $ in state$s $ has a higher estimated value than under the current policy$\pi $, then the new policy (which selects$ a_0$) is at least as good as or better than the original policy.
 By averaging returns from simulations, rollout algorithms can estimate these action values accurately and make informed decisions to improve upon the existing policy.

 This process mirrors one step of policy iteration in dynamic programming but uses Monte Carlo methods for efficiency. x??